MileHacker Logo

 • Sampeah: The traditional Cambodian greeting (palms together, slight bow) for meeting locals.

-• Removing Shoes: Remove shoes before entering residences and pagodas.
+• Removing Shoes: Remove shoes before entering houses and pagodas.

-• Head and Feet: Do not touch someone'the chief of.
+• Head and Feet: Do not touch someone's head.
 Do not point your feet at people or religious images.

 • Politeness: Maintain a calm and respectful demeanor.
 Losing temper is highly impolite.